DavidVujic/python-polylith-docs/docs/deployment.md

 poly build teardown
 ```

-This command will create a project specific _dist_ folder containing a _wheel_ with all the needed bricks.
+This command will create a project specific _dist_ directory containing a _wheel_ with all the needed bricks.

 ## Deploying
 You can use the built artifacts to install your service in your preffered way, just by running